philipperemy/tensorflow-multi-dimensional-lstm/README.md

 ```

+A model performing on this task is considered as successful if it can correctly predict the second x (it's impossible to predict the first x).

 - A simple recurrent model going vertical or horizontal cannot predict any locations of x.
 This model is called `HORIZONTAL_SD_LSTM`.
 It should perform the worst.
 - If the matrix is flattened as one single vector, then the first location of x still cannot be predicted.
 However, a recurrent model should understand that the second x always comes after the first x (width+1 steps).
 (Model is `SNAKE_SD_LSTM`).
 - When predicting the second location of x, a MD recurrent model has a full view of the TOP LEFT corner.
 In that case, it should understand that when the first x is in the bottom right of its window, the second x will be next on the diagonal axis.
 Of course the first location x still cannot be predicted at all with this MD model.